cjdeniz9/inv-tracker/README.md

   - Perform CRUD operations on items in your inventory
   - Gain financal insight on your inventory's value through the dashboard with a graph and reports of the finance
   - Search, filter, and sort your items

+# Note

+For demo purpose, I permanently added the first item in your inventory to speed up the process of navigating through the site.
+To test out the all features, please add more items.